-The following table shows all awards outstanding to each Named Executive Officers as at December 31, 2012.
+The following table shows all awards outstanding to each Named Executive Officers as at December 31, 2016.

-Option-ba Sh are-based Av vards Name Number of securities underlying unexercised options Option exercise price Option expiration date Value of unexercised in-the-money options Number of shares or units of shares that have not vested Market or payout value of share- based awards that have not vested Market or payout value of vested share- based awards not paid out or distributed (#) (\$) (\$) (#) (\$) (\$) Robert J. Kinloch President and CEO 400,000 \$0.10 Mar 14, 2014 Nil N/A N/A N/A Terence N. McKillen Former President and CEO, Director 900,000 \$0.10 Mar 14, 2014 Nil N/A N/A N/A Danesh Varma, Chief Financial Officer Nil N/A N/A N/A N/A N/A N/A
+Option-ba sed Awards Sha are-based Av vards Name Number of securities underlying unexercised options (#) Option exercise price (\$) Option expiration date Value of unexercised in-the-money options (\$) Number of shares or units of shares that have not vested (#) Market or payout value of share- based awards that have not vested (\$) Market or payout value of vested share-based awards not paid out or distributed Robert J. Kinloch President and CEO 1,500,000 0.05 May 21, 2019 Nil N/A N/A N/A Danesh Varma, Chief Financial Officer 400,000 0.05 May 21, 2019 Nil N/A N/A N/A